kx-Huang/LeetCode/README.md

 ## Acknowledgement

+Great thanks to:

-- Special thanks to [**Ruida Huang**](https://www.linkedin.com/in/ruida-huang-a777a7220/) and student organization **Sparks US** @University of Michigan-Ann Arbor that provides the initial category of LeetCode problems for me to start with
+- [**Ruida Huang**](https://www.linkedin.com/in/ruida-huang-a777a7220/) and student organization **Sparks US** @University of Michigan-Ann Arbor that provides the initial category of LeetCode problems for me to start with.
-- Great thanks to all contributors of online resouces
+- All contributors of online resouces.

 ## 0. Environment Setup